 Live CD/Distro Menu

-Many Operating System projects provide their software as an ISO only or provide a Live CD/DVD that you can download and boot into memory with modifying the storage of the machine.
+Many Operating System projects provide their software as an ISO only or provide a Live CD/DVD that you can download and boot into memory without modifying the storage of the machine.
 Typically you then have the option to do an install from the live system.
 These are typically heavier weight installs and can take a lot of bandwidth to install. iPXE generally does not boot the ISOs directly that well.